Updated August 2017

 Students who are habitually late will receive additional consequences which may include meetings with parents and the Head of Middle School.
 The number of times a student is late or absent during the school year appears in their student record.

 Students must not leave campus prior to the regular dismissal time without submitting the written consent of a parent to the Middle School office.
 When a written note is not possible, parents may telephone the Middle School office to give permission.
 In either case, students who have permission to leave school early must sign out in the Middle School office prior to their departure.
 Keeping track of our students is vital in the case of an emergency.
-Students who report to school after homeroom or after signing out must sign in at the Middle School office upon arrival.
+Students who report to school late (after 8 a.m.) must sign in at the Middle School office upon arrival.
 Please help us by carefully following permission and sign-in/sign-out procedures.

 Students should present a written explanation from a parent, well in advance of a planned absence.
 Please do not plan to travel on the last day before or after a school holiday, or on a regularly scheduled school day.